-Internews began working in Nigeria in 2003 as part of its ‘Local Voices’ program.
-Internews’ most recent work in Nigeria focused on Kogi and Cross River states, offering training and mentoring to the local media, with specific interventions for radio journalists, talk show hosts, DJs and media managers.
+Internews began working in Nigeria in 2003 training journalists how to report on HIV/AIDS.
+Most recently, work in Nigeria focused on the Kogi and Cross River states, offering training and mentoring to the local media, with specific interventions for radio journalists, talk show hosts, DJs and media managers.